jpedro/jpedro.github.io/.posts/scrum.md

 features.
 In the 2 weeks they polish what was done or play with new stuff.

-This appeals to me because it looks like 37 signals understands the sharp difference between thinking and designing a thing and implementing that thing.
-The first requires time, playfulnes and zero mental pressure.
+> This appeals to me because it looks like 37 signals understands
+> the sharp difference between thinking and designing a thing and
+> implementing that thing.
+The first requires time, playfulness and
+> zero mental pressure.

 This operating model only works if you trust your employees to be driven.
 Which in large companies doesn't happen and that's